anuragkumarpoddar-ui/Mobile-Sales-Performance-Customer-Analytics-Dashboard/README.md

 These filters allow users to drill down into specific segments and explore the data interactively.

 ---

-# ❓ Business Questions Answered
+# ❓ Business Questions & Key Findings

-The dashboard was designed around practical business questions rather than simply displaying charts.
+The dashboard was designed to answer practical business questions and translate transactional sales data into actionable insights rather than simply presenting visualizations.

 ## 💰 Sales Performance

-* What is the overall sales performance?
+### What is the overall sales performance?

+The dashboard provides a consolidated view of total sales, total quantity sold, transaction volume, and average selling price, allowing stakeholders to quickly assess overall business performance.

-* How many mobile units were sold?
+### How many mobile units were sold?

+The **Total Quantity** KPI measures the overall number of mobile units sold across all transactions and provides an overview of sales volume.

-* How many transactions occurred?
+### How many transactions occurred?

+The **Transactions** KPI tracks the total number of sales transactions, helping measure customer purchase activity and overall transaction volume.

-* What is the average selling price?
+### What is the average selling price?

+The **Average Price** KPI calculates the average price per mobile unit, providing an indication of the overall pricing level across the analyzed transactions.

+---

 ## 📱 Product Performance

-* Which mobile brand generates the highest sales?
+### Which mobile brand generates the highest sales?

+**Apple recorded the highest overall sales value at approximately ₹161.6M**, followed by Samsung at approximately ₹160.0M.

+This indicates that Apple was the strongest-performing brand by sales value among the five brands analyzed.

-* Which mobile models perform best?
+### Which mobile models perform best?

+The mobile model analysis enables identification of the models contributing the most to total sales and quantity, helping distinguish high-performing products from lower-performing models.

-* Which brands generate the highest sales quantity?
+### Which brands generate the highest sales quantity?

+Brand-level quantity analysis allows businesses to compare sales volume across brands and understand whether higher revenue is driven by greater unit volume or higher-priced products.

-* Which products contribute most to overall revenue?
+### Which products contribute most to overall revenue?

+The model and brand performance analysis highlights the products contributing most to total sales, helping identify key revenue-generating products that may deserve greater business focus.

+---

 ## 🌍 Geographic Performance

-* Which cities contribute the most revenue?
+### Which cities contribute the most revenue?

+**Delhi emerged as the strongest-performing city, generating approximately ₹203.9M in sales**, followed by Mumbai at approximately ₹127.2M.

+This indicates a significant difference in sales contribution across cities.

-* Where are sales concentrated geographically?
+### Where are sales concentrated geographically?

+Sales are **geographically concentrated**, with Delhi and Mumbai contributing substantially more sales than several other cities in the dataset.

+This highlights the importance of geographic segmentation when evaluating market performance.

-* Which locations represent stronger sales markets?
+### Which locations represent stronger sales markets?

+Delhi and Mumbai stand out as the strongest sales markets in the analyzed dataset, indicating potentially higher customer demand and stronger market activity in these locations.

+---

 ## 👥 Customer Behavior

-* Which payment method is most frequently used?
+### Which payment method is most frequently used?

+**UPI recorded the highest transaction volume with approximately 1,011 transactions**, followed by Debit Card (948), Credit Card (947), and Cash (929).

+This indicates that UPI was the most frequently used payment method in the dataset.

-* What is the distribution of customer ratings?
+### What is the distribution of customer ratings?

+The customer rating analysis provides a view of rating distribution across transactions, helping identify the most common customer rating levels and overall customer feedback patterns.

-* Are there noticeable differences in purchasing behavior across products?
+### Are there noticeable differences in purchasing behavior across products?

+The dashboard allows users to compare product performance, transaction activity, payment methods, and customer ratings across different brands and models.
+These comparisons help identify variations in customer purchasing behavior across products.

+---

 ## 📅 Time Analysis

-* How does sales activity change over time?
+### How does sales activity change over time?

+The sales trend analysis provides a time-based view of sales activity from **2021 to 2024**, allowing stakeholders to identify changes, peaks, and lower-activity periods across the analyzed timeframe.

-* Which days generate higher sales?
+### Which days generate higher sales?

+The day-of-week analysis compares sales activity across different days and helps identify days with relatively higher or lower sales and transaction activity.

-* Are there identifiable sales patterns across different periods?
+### Are there identifiable sales patterns across different periods?

+The time-based visualizations provide a foundation for identifying recurring sales patterns, changes in demand, and periods of higher or lower activity.
+These patterns can support further investigation into seasonality and customer purchasing trends.

 ---

+## 💡 Overall Business Takeaways

+The analysis highlights three key findings:

+- 🏆 **Apple** was the highest-performing brand by sales value, with approximately **₹161.6M** in sales.
+- 🌆 **Delhi** was the strongest-performing city, generating approximately **₹203.9M** in sales.
+- 💳 **UPI** was the most frequently used payment method, accounting for approximately **1,011 transactions**.

+These findings demonstrate how the dashboard can help stakeholders move from **raw transactional data to measurable business insights** across product, geographic, customer, and time dimensions.

 # 🔍 Key Business Insights